Back to blog

 The easiest way to do it with one link

-If your goal is to accept bookings from Instagram without losing momentum, the best move is usually to make your bio page the final destination, not the starting point of a longer tool chain.
+If your goal is to accept bookings from Instagram without losing momentum, the best move is to make your bio page the final destination rather than the starting point of a longer tool chain.
+The fewer decisions you ask your visitors to make, the more of them will complete the action.

 Next step